strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/graphql.md

 The entire logic for Strapi v4 GraphQL resolvers doesn’t need to be in the `register` method of `./src/index.js` but it should be referenced from there.
 :::

 The following documentation provides use case examples of transforming Strapi v3 code to Strapi v4 code that uses the GraphQL extension service.
-The service allows adding new definitions for types, queries, and mutations, replacing resolvers, disabling APIs and fields from APIs, and adding policies, middlewares and authorization.
+The GraphQL extension service allows adding new definitions for types, queries, and mutations, replacing resolvers, disabling APIs and fields from APIs, and adding policies, middlewares and authorization.

-## Adding new types definitions
+## Adding new definitions

+Adding new [types](#types), [queries](#queries) or [mutations](#mutations) definitions in Strapi v4 is done through the `use()` method of the [GraphQL extension service](/developer-docs/latest/plugins/graphql.md#extending-the-schema).

+### Types

 The following code example adds a new `MyEnum` type definition to Strapi v3: